KustoszApp/docs/source/configuration/installer.md

 # Installer

-[Installer](../installation/vps-installer) is implemented as [Ansible](https://www.ansible.com/) collection and is configured the same way as other Ansible roles - by putting variable definitions in place where Ansible can read them.
+[Installer](../installation/vps-installer) is implemented as [Ansible](https://www.ansible.com/) collection and is configured the same way other Ansible roles are - by putting variable definitions in place where Ansible can read them.

 Ansible supports [multiple levels of variable precendence rules](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html#variable-precedence-where-should-i-put-a-variable).
 Unless you want to incorporate installer in your own custom playbook, it's best to define variables in inventory file - just as it was shown on [installer](../installation/vps-installer.md#preparing-installation-environment) page.